OSC/ood-documentation/source/customization.rst

 ------------------------------------------------------

-Some sites have the home directory auto-create on first ssh login, for example via pam_mkhomedir.so.
+Some sites have the home directory auto-create on first ssh login, for example via ``pam_mkhomedir.so``.
 This introduces a problem if users first access the system through OnDemand, which expects the existence of a user’s home directory.

 In OnDemand <= 1.3 if the user's home directory was missing a non-helpful single